SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ### Supported use cases

-* Provisioning of new environments at 10.2 or higher
+* Provisioning new environments of version 10.2 and higher
 * Installing latest fixes
-* Creating a correlator instance and deploying a simple EPL application to it
+* Creating an Apama correlator instance and deploying a simple EPL application to it
 * Configuration of:
   * License
   * Ports